TheUnsinkableProject/The-Unsinkable-Project/README.md

 ### Intended Mechanics
 What is the semantic for how you are going to use your repository?
 I am still learning "commits," and the jargon of coding and GitHub.
-Anyways, I was thinking that the main branch of the repository should be for fully tested, currently deployed on Stellar mainnet code.
+Anyways, I was thinking that the main branch of the repository should be for fully tested, currently deployed on Stellar mainnet code. (master)
 Then I think we will need a branch for code that is undergoing security review and is currently deployed on Stellar testnet.
+(Unsinkable-HODL-Wallet)
 Then we probably need a branch for in-development, not ready for deployment yet.
-We might need another branch depending on how we deploy, ie GitHub pages and/or AWS.
+We might need another branch depending on how we deploy, ie GitHub pages and/or AWS. (gh-pages)

 The nodejs Stellar API implementations are currently deployed on The Unsinkable Project's AWS server, running on Stellar testnet and available for review.
 https://www.unsinkable.io/hodl-wallet
 http://www.wallet.unsinkable.io

 This repository is intended to fulfill the deliverable requirements for 2 Stellar Smart Contracts (SSCs)
-### HODL Wallet SSC - 2.5/9 ~ 28%  - 9 Deliverables - 2 Working (W) - 1 In-Progress (IP) - 6 Not-Started (NS)
+#### HODL Wallet SSC - 2.5/9 ~ 28%  - 9 Deliverables - 2 Working (W) - 1 In-Progress (IP) - 6 Not-Started (NS)
     Coding stack libraries (nodejs) and encrypted AWS database - W
     UI and testnet alpha - W
     Automatic Token Buyback - IP